CallMeNP/lara-auth-bridge/README.md

 ])); // Update the columns you want to come from Laravel user to phpBB user
 ```
 ###### setting
-Login to the phpBB admin panel and set bridgebb as the authentication module
+Login to the phpBB admin panel enable bridgebb extension and after set bridgebb as the authentication module